 Hygiene and personal care

 Many conventional cosmetic and hygiene products expose us to hormonal contaminants.
-We use an average of 9 cosmetic products a day, which are made with around 10,500 different chemicals, many of which are endocrine disruptors that cross the skin and reach the blood.
+We use an average of 9 cosmetic products a day, which are manufactured with around 10,500 different chemicals, many of which are endocrine disruptors that pass through the skin and reach the blood.

-Problem: Artificial perfume in household and personal hygiene products signals the presence of hormonal contaminants such as phthalates and synthetic musks.
+Problem: Artificial perfume in personal hygiene and household products signals the presence of hormonal contaminants such as phthalates and synthetic musks.

-Problem: Conventional sun creams use chemical filters, such as benzophenones, 4MBC, OMC, as well as musks, parabens and phthalates.
-All these substances are endocrine disruptors.
+Problem: Conventional sunscreens use chemical filters, such as benzophenones, 4MBC, OMC, as well as musks, parabens and phthalates.
+All of these substances are endocrine disruptors.

-Inside homes there may be more endocrine disruptors than outside.
+There may be more endocrine disruptors inside homes than outside.

-The origin of these hormonal contaminants are the synthetic materials used in the construction and decoration of homes, in addition to conventional cleaning products and tobacco smoke.
+The origin of these hormonal pollutants are the synthetic materials used in the construction and decoration of homes, in addition to conventional cleaning products and tobacco smoke.

-Also keep in mind that outside pollution can enter the house, such as smoke from road traffic in the city or pesticide residues in the air in rural areas.
+Also keep in mind that pollution from outside can enter the house, such as smoke from road traffic in the city or pesticide residues in the air in rural areas.

-- Use natural cleaning products such as soda soap, vinegar, lemon and baking soda.
+- Use natural cleaning products such as baking soda, vinegar, lemon and baking soda.
 They work!
 You can also buy those from certified organic brands.

 - It begins with a correct choice of the species to plant according to the characteristics of the area, the use of “friendly” plants and fauna and the preparation of natural pesticides.